lucyyu24/lucyyu24.github.io/_posts/2023-01-16-art-is-survival.markdown

 It's such a big discovery that it's taken me months to say it, because I was so worried about saying it right.

-Instead of struggling in vain I'm just gonna let this video speak for itself and paste these paragraphs from the video description.
-Be prepared to have your mind blown:
+Instead of struggling in vain to articulate how deep this wisdom cuts -- I'm just gonna let this video speak for itself and paste these paragraphs from the video description.
+Be prepared to have your world rocked, because that's what happened to me:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fU2xCWZTlbw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>